 For crime victims, fear and confusion may not end with the crime itself.

-Luckily, there are a number of services available for crime victims in California.
-These range from witness protection services to counseling services.
-In this article, our California Crime Victim Advocate Attorneys provide an overview of these services.1
+In this article, our California Crime Victim Advocate attorneys provide an overview of these services.1 We cover:

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group for a consultation.